opencasestudies/ocs-healthexpenditure/README.md

 negatively associated with the porportion of uninsured population across the States.

-### Other notes and resources
+### Notes for instructors
+1. This material is designed for 4.5 teaching hours.
+(One potential way to teach this tutorial is to divide them into three 1.5 hours sessisions.
+The first session focuses on data import, the second session focuses on data wrangling, and the third portion focuses on visualization.)

-The session starting with (*) can be made ask exercise for students' practice.
+2. The session starting with (*) can be made ask exercise for students' practice.